tendermint/spec/rfc/003-priority-based-mempool.md

 	getRecheckCursorTx() *mempoolTx
 	getMempoolTx(types.Tx) *mempoolTx
 	deleteAll()
 	// ...and more
 }
 ```

-Such that mempool's shared code will live under `basemempool` (callback handling, WAL, etc.) while different `mempoolImpl` only need to implement required methods on transaction addition / removal / iteration.
-The proposed interface is [implemented in this code base](https://github.com/QuarkChain/tendermintx/blob/master/mempool/mempool.go).
+Such that mempool's shared code will live under `basemempool` (callback handling, WAL, etc.) while different `mempoolImpl` only needs to implement required methods on transaction addition / removal / iteration etc. The proposed interface is [implemented in this code base](https://github.com/QuarkChain/tendermintx/blob/master/mempool/mempool.go).

 ### Phase 2: Implement mempool based on different data structures